n-hop/bats-documentation/README.md

 - **Conclusion of latency evaluation**:

   - 1. In no packet loss scenario, BATS protocol has slightly higher latency than TCP and KCP, this can be optimized in the future version of the BATS protocol;
-  - 2. In 2% packet loss scenario and large message size, BATS protocol has the lowest latency and stable latency; it can improve the quality of the real-time video streaming;
+  - 2. In 2% packet loss scenario and large message size, BATS protocol has the lowest latency and stable latency; it can improve the quality of the real-time video streaming greatly;
-  - 3. In 2% packet loss scenario and small message size, BATS protocol still performs far better than others, it also can bring a lot of benefits to  real-time signaling system.
+  - 3. In 2% packet loss scenario and small message size, BATS protocol still performs far better than TCP, and is close to KCP; but compared to KCP, BATS protocol has a more stable latency or smaller latency jitter.
+BATS protocol still can bring better benefits to the real-time singling communication system.